 Venice Film Festival day 4 reviews: To the Wonder, Love Is All You Need and Cherchez Hortense

-Malick is a poet but he does not compose with pen and paper, he uses images and sounds.
+Malick is a poet, however he doesn’t compose with pen and paper, but images and sounds.

 To the Wonder is a stream of emotions and feelings conveyed through beautiful shots, graceful movements and authentic pathos.

-Kurylenko is wonderful, her smiles and moves are like a magnet, Affleck is her reflective and introvert counterpart.
+Kurylenko is wonderful, her smiles and moves like a magnet; Affleck is her reflective and introvert counterpart.

-If The Tree of Life explores philosophical and existential questions, To the Wonder shifts the focus on the single individual investigating the nature of love and relationships.
+If The Tree of Life explores philosophical and existential questions, To the Wonder shifts the focus onto the single individual investigating the nature of love and relationships.

-Nearly two hours of pure life on screen from the visionary master who directed a picture that nurtures your soul.
+A visionary master delivers nearly two hours of pure life on screen that nurtures your soul.
 Once again, the invisible becomes visible.

-A young Swedish couple decides to marry in the ancient family villa in Sorrento, Italy.
-The beautiful property, lying in the middle of a lemon grove, has been abandoned for years but Patrick (Sebastian Jessen) and Astrid (Molly Blixt Egelind) really want it to be their wedding base.
+A young Swedish couple decide to marry in the ancient family villa in Sorrento, Italy.
+The beautiful property, lying in the middle of a lemon grove, has been abandoned for years, but Patrick (Sebastian Jessen) and Astrid (Molly Blixt Egelind) really want it to be their wedding base.

-Ida (Trine Dyrholm), the bride’s mother, has just finished her cancer treatment and her husband left her for his accountant who is in her mid-20s.
-She accidentally meets the groom’s father (Pierce Brosnan) for the first time on the way to the airport.
-Philip is a man who lost his wife and since then he always had a very angry approach with the rest of the world.
+Ida (Trine Dyrholm), the bride’s mother, has just finished her cancer treatment and her husband has left her for his accountant, who is in her mid-20s.
+She accidentally meets the groom’s father Philip (Pierce Brosnan) for the first time on the way to the airport.
+Since Philip lost his wife, he has always had a very angry approach towards the rest of the world.

-A Mamma Mia-like picture, without the ABBA: a beautiful island, two young spouses and a long sequence of equivocal and feel-good situations.
+This is a Mamma Mia-like picture without the ABBA: a beautiful island, two young spouses and a long sequence of equivocal and feel-good situations.

-Damien (Jean-Pierre Bacri), a cold man whose marriage with Iva (Kristin Scott Thomas) is slowly falling to pieces, is a Chinese civilisation professor who stumbles on the case of Zorica (Isabelle Carré), a young Serbian illegal immigrant who risks deportation.
+Damien (Jean-Pierre Bacri), a cold man whose marriage with Iva (Kristin Scott Thomas) is slowly falling to pieces, is a Chinese civilisation professor who stumbles on the case of Zorica (Isabelle Carré), a young Serbian illegal immigrant risking deportation.

 Set in Paris, this triangle of love and affection depicts the story of a tired and disenchanted man who has the chance to give a meaning to his life.
-His father, a government official know as “le President” (Claude Rich), doesn’t listen to him.
+His father, a government official known as “Le President” (Claude Rich), doesn’t listen to him.
 His wife betrays him with a young actor and his relationship with his son Noé is complicated.
-Zorica’s destiny means everything to him and he will try his best to find a solution: a delicate and pleasant movie in perfect French style.
+Zorica’s destiny means everything to him and he will try his best to find a solution.
+This movie is delicate, pleasant and perfectly French.